Shoot your shot.

 Except it did.

 The director was impressed by her chutzpah.
-They delayed the project… just for her.
+They delayed the project just for her.
 She got to do the part.
+That movie was Crazy Rich Asians, a mega-hit that grossed $239 million, enchanted audiences worldwide, and catapulted Constance’s career to a new level.

 Moral of the story:

-If there’s something you really want and believe in… even if it’s a total long-shot… even if you’re convinced that your attempt probably won’t work… just go for it anyway.
+If there’s something you really want and believe in … even if it’s a total long-shot … even if you’re convinced that your attempt probably won’t work … go for it anyway.

 You might not get what you want.

-But there’s maybe a one-half percent chance that… you will.
+But there’s maybe a one percent chance that you will.

-You never know.
 One email could change everything.
-Ten seconds of courage could determine who you marry, who hires you, who invests in your idea, who endorses your book, who says “yes” to your dream.
+Ten seconds of courage could determine who you marry, who hires you, who invests in your idea, who endorses your book, who says “yes” to your vision.

 Deep breath.
 Say the words.